egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 1. If it won't cause a problem, I would drop the duplicates.

 2. Alternatively, I can take the row form of the data and apply the same procedures until the recent error is resolved.

+**12.** Missing data

+* i.
+In your dataset, two out of 20 variables have more than 30% missing values.
+What would you do?

+1. If the feature is not important, I would drop it.
+2. If it's important, then I'll try to fill the missing values depending on the case.
+Sometimes the sample statistics are sufficient.
+In other cases, we may need to use more advanced missing value handling techniques.
+In my experience, `XGBImputer` works really well.

+* ii.
+How might techniques that handle missing data make selection bias worse?
+How do you handle this bias?

+Using simpler approaches can be helpful.
+As we employ more advanced techniques, the model selectively picks the samples and uses them to fill the missing values.
+This may cause overfitting to occur.
+On the other hand, simpler approaches such as using sample statistics do not have this problem.